We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Once you’ve accepted that you’re having a panic or anxiety attack, fighting against your symptoms might make them last longer.
+Once you’ve determined that you’re having a panic or anxiety attack, fighting against your symptoms might make them last longer.

 - Progressive muscle relaxation.
-This technique focuses on contracting, then releasing different muscle groups.
+This technique focuses on contracting and then releasing different muscle groups.
 It can be done in tandem with deep breathing.
 The goal in practicing this technique is to get your body to relax.
 This can stop you from trembling.

 Practicing these techniques when you’re not in a state of panic or anxiety will make them more effective when you need to use them.

 Long-term solutions for people with anxiety or panic disorder can include medication and help from a licensed therapist or psychiatrist.
 Several methods of therapy can help you identify the triggers of your anxious thoughts and feelings.
 These include: